|

 his knives from the seabed, and buried both blades in the merman's

 fragile gills.
-The creature howled with pain as ribbons of blood
+The creature howled in pain as ribbons of blood

 spiralled through the water.